MMN20/my-ecommerce-user-flutter-php/README.md

- ### An Ecommerce app that has all the functionalities:
+ ### An Ecommerce app that has all the necessary functionalities:

  - Product browsing and search
  - Shopping cart and checkout